porsche-design-system/porsche-design-system/packages/components/src/components/feedback/toast/toast/toast.examples.md

 ## Offset

-The position of the `p-toast` can be adjusted via the `offset` property.
+The bottom position of the `p-toast` can be adjusted via the `offsetBottom` property.

 <Playground :markup="offsetMarkup" :config="{...config, withoutDemo: true}" @onThemeChange="onThemeChange">
   <label>